dchohfi/KeyValueObjectMapping/README.md

 Introduction
 =========================

 **KeyValueObjectMapping** is a Cocoa framework that provides an easy way to deal with any key/value type, as JSON, plist and even a common *NSDictionary*.
+With no additional framework.

 It's made to be used with *NSJSONSerialization* and other resources, and the main goal is to avoid the tedious work when you need to deal with key/value types.